 Abnormal groupings of germ cells that cluster together, becoming tumors, tend to develop in the ovaries or testes.
 Sometimes, though, because germ cells can settle in other places along their way to the reproductive organs, tumors can form in other areas.

 The most common sites for germ cell tumors outside of the reproductive tract are the mediastinum (part of the chest between the breastplate and spine), tailbone, abdomen, and pelvis.
-Some also might develop in the central nervous system.
+Some also might develop in the central nervous system (the brain).

 Types of Tumors

-Like tumors that occur elsewhere in the body, germ cell tumors can be benign (not cancerous) or malignant (cancerous).
+Like tumors that occur in other places in the body, germ cell tumors can be benign (not cancerous) or malignant (cancerous).
 There are several different types; each is classified according to the specific types of germ cells present and their location in the body.

 The most common germ cell tumors include:

-- Endodermal sinus (or yolk sac) tumors.
-Although these tumors can be benign, they're more often malignant and can be quite aggressive.
-They're most commonly found in the ovaries, testes, or tailbone.
+- Yolk sac tumor (also called endodermal sinus tumor).
+These tumors are malignant and can be quite aggressive.
+They most commonly develop in the ovaries, testes, or tailbone.

 - Embryonal carcinoma.
-This malignant tumor is usually a mixture of several different types of cells.
-It occurs most often in a boy's scrotum, but can spread (metastasize) elsewhere in the body.
+The cells making up this malignant tumor usually develop among other types of malignant cells.
+These tumors develop most often in the testicle of an adolescent boy, but can spread (metastasize) to other places in the body.

 Early on, a child with a benign or malignant germ cell tumor might have few symptoms or none at all.
 As the tumor grows, however, a mass may be felt or seen in the abdomen or elsewhere in the body.